 Admissions results will be directly communicated after two days.

 Your degree is an investment in your professional future.
 As a business school of international standing, not only do we offer you the best conditions for earning a degree, but we also offer you excellent career prospects.
 We can guarantee the quality of our teaching and research, so we expect the highest levels of commitment and motivation from our students.
-This commitment is what really counts.
+This commitment is what counts.

 Frankfurt School awards attractive partial scholarships with the aim of enhancing the diversity of our EMBA.
 We provide financial support to candidates who enrich our programme through: